 Ammonia has a very potent stench, as anyone who has ever unintentionally inhaled it will attest.
 According to the hypothesis behind ammonia, rats will abandon their nest in search of a new home away from the stench since, like people, they strongly dislike the smell.

-Those that advocate using ammonia as a repellant provide several alternative approaches.
+Those who advocate using ammonia as a repellant provide several alternative approaches.
 The two that are most frequently cited are soaking cotton wool balls in ammonia and putting some in a small basin.
 These are then positioned close to locations where you have found indications of rat activity.

 Never combine bleach or any other substance containing chlorine with ammonia.
 The mixture emits potentially fatal poisonous vapors.
 Avoid breathing in the vapors and work in a well-ventilated area.
 Avoid getting ammonia on your skin or in your eyes by using rubber gloves